Akashbana/Product-Sales-Forecasting/README.md

 Date: The specific date on which the data was recorded.
 Holiday: Indicator of whether the date was a holiday (1: Yes, 0: No).
 Discount: Indicates whether a discount was offered on the given date (Yes/No)
-#Order: The number of orders received by the store on the specified day.
+#Order: The number of orders received by the store on the specified day
-Sales: Total sales amount for the store on the given day.
+Sales: Total sales amount for the store on the given day

 ## EDA